Mako™ Robotic-Arm Assisted Surgery

 - Rapid recovery

-- Accurate placement of the hip implant using the surgeon-controlled robotic arm system, reducing likelihood of hip dislocation.
+- Accurate placement of the hip implant using the surgeon-controlled robotic arm system, reducing the likelihood of hip dislocation.

 - More consistency in leg length, potentially decreasing the need for a shoe lift.